dcodesdev/rustfinity.com/challenges/ownership-rules/description.md

 The compile error tells us that we can't borrow `s` as mutable because it is also borrowed as immutable.
 If we borrow it as mutable, the value will change and the compiler can not guarantee that the immutable reference hasn't changed.

 You are given a function `calculate_and_modify` that violates Rust's ownership rules.
-Your task is to identify and fix the ownership rule violations in this function.

-- Fix the code to adhere to Rust's ownership rules.
+Your task is to fix this function by moving exactly one line of code to a different position.
+Don't just try to make the tests pass - focus on understanding which single line needs to be moved and why!

+- The solution requires moving only one line to a different position - no other changes!
-- The code should print the reference `s2` after without any ownership rule violations.
+- The code should print the reference `s2` without any ownership rule violations
-- The code should run the `push_str` method to mutate the string.
+- The code should run the `push_str` method to mutate the string
-- The code should return the modified string and its length.
+- The code should return the modified string and its length

 ## Hints

-- You only need to change the order of the function calls, just make sure you don't have invalid references.
+- Look carefully at when you create the reference and when you use it
+- Think about when the mutable borrow needs to happen in relation to the immutable reference